 UNO uses two different online proctoring services, Respondus and ProctorU.
 You can find out more about both of them here.
 Before you choose a proctoring service, please look at our proctoring options chart.

-For quizzes and exams that take place within Moodle and do not have to be scheduled, UNO uses Respondus Lockdown Browser and Respondus Monitor.
+For quizzes and exams that take place within Canvas and do not have to be scheduled, UNO uses Respondus Lockdown Browser and Respondus Monitor.
 Respondus does not have any student fees or costs.
 Students will be instructed for follow the Respondus prompts to download or open the Respondus Browser when they access the quiz or exam.
 Respondus does not work on any phones or android tablets.
 There is an app for iPads that instructors may choose to enable.
-There is also an app for Chromebooks that instructors may choose to enable, though it is still in beta testing and may have limited features.
+Chromebooks work with Respondus in Canvas but sometimes require cleanup of cached data.
+Students should check out the Respondus Support page if they need instructions with clearing cache or having any other Chromebook-related issues.

 The Earl K. Long Library has a limited number of laptops equipped for taking exams using the Respondus Lockdown Browser and Monitor for students who do not have their own laptop (phones and android tablets will not work with Respondus).
 To ensure you will have access to a Respondus-enabled laptop when you need it, please reserve a library laptop one at least a few days ahead of time.
 The earlier you make your reservation, the better!